I've been using TradingView for awhile now and I love it. Watch this video to learn why I think it's so much better than MT4.

 When I sit down to journal, I'll filter the blue and red flags and add those trades to my trading journal.

 So that's how you use TradingView Flagged Symbols.
-If you want to read the TradingView blog post, you can get it here.

 They are an easy way to see the status of each of your charts, at a glance.
 TradingView does a really good job of making their platform super user friendly and this is a perfect example of how they listen to their users and implement elegant solutions.